 However when applied to high priority equipment, it may eventually lead to downtime since normal operations will need to be halted as technicians work.
 It can also lead to very high long-term expenses if applied to assets of higher value.

-Corrective Maintenance as part of a bigger picture
+Reactive Maintenance as part of a bigger picture

 As useful as these plans can be in some circumstances, these proactive maintenance strategies are not 100% effective.
 There will always be unexpected failures, albeit fewer, with Preventive or Predictive Maintenance.
-Corrective measures will often need to be taken to fix unplanned failures and so it is well worthwhile training your team to understand them.
+Reactive measures will often need to be taken to fix unplanned failures and so it is well worthwhile training your team to understand them.

 Typically, experts suggest that you observe the 80/20 rule.
 That is to say that only 20% of maintenance should constitute corrective actions, whilst the remaining 80% should be directed towards proactive maintenance.